-Table 1 shows what occupations workers were most likely to move into.
-I find it noteworthy that blacksmiths see much less occupation mobility compared to other occupations listed here.
-Perhaps this is because blacksmithing is a higher paid skilled job compared to the other occupations.
-99.1% of people whose occupation was ‘other’ in the first year were also in the ‘other’ category in the second census year.
-I think this just reflects the fact that the ‘other’ category is a lot larger than the teamster-related occupations we see here.
-This also explains why transition into the ‘other’ category from teamster-related occupations is so high.
+Table 1 displays into which occupations workers were most likely to move.
+I find it noteworthy that blacksmiths experience significantly less occupation mobility compared to other occupations listed here.
+Perhaps this is because blacksmithing is a higher paying skilled job compared to the other listed occupations.
+84.2% of people whose occupation was “other” in the first year were also in the “other” category in the second census year.
+I believe that this simply reflects the fact that the “other” category is a lot larger than the teamster-related occupations we see here.
+This also explains why transition into the “other” category from teamster-related occupations is so high.

-Just 9% of bus drivers and 5% of chauffeurs remain in the same occupation across census years.
-Taxi drivers and truck drivers see much higher rates of occupation consistency, with 37% of taxi drivers in one census year still a bus driver in the next census year.
-The corresponding rate for truck drivers is 26.8%.
+Just 8.7% of taxi drivers remain in the same occupation across census years.
+Bus drivers and truck drivers see much higher rates of occupation consistency, with 25.2% of bus drivers in one census year still working as a bus driver in the next census year.
+The corresponding rate for truck drivers is 22.1%.

-Another thing to note is that on average, 20.8% of teamsters are still teamsters in the subsequent census year.
-3.9% of teamsters transition into truck driving between each census year.
+Another thing to note is that, on average, 13.1% of teamsters are still teamsters in the subsequent census year.
+3.3% of teamsters transition into truck driving between each census year.
 This is much higher than transition rates into other teamster-related occupations (generally less than 0.5%).
-Additionally, 2.5% of bus drivers transition into truck driving in a subsequent census year.
+Additionally, 5.9% of bus drivers transition into truck driving in a subsequent census year.
 I wonder to what extent this is due to differences in population size (i.e. there are many more truck drivers than bus drivers or teamsters).